- Published: Monday, 10 December 2012

 In 2012, IPCRI started a series of 6 tours to Bethlehem, Jericho and Taybeh.

-In 2013 we successfully completed tours to Ramallah and Jericho.
+In 2013 we have successfully completed tours to Ramallah and Jericho.

 In 2014 we successfully ran tours to Ramallah, Jericho and Betlehem.
 However, after the events of the summer 2014, we had to pause the project until further notice.